-Site Name Kennet and Lambourn Floodplain

-Site Designation SAC

-Location of International Site SU313704

-Description of International Supports extensive population of Desmoulin's Whorl snail (Vertigo moulinsiana)

-Site

-The site is predominately Reed Sweet-grass (Glyceria maxima) swamp of tall sedges at the river margins, in ditches and in depressions in wet meadows.

-Conservation Objectives of Subject to natural change, to maintain, in favourable condition, the habitat for the population of

-International Site European importance of Desmoulin's whorl snail (Vertigo moulinsiana)

-Currently the majority of the site is in a favourable condition.
-Maintaining this condition is

-dependent on minimising scrub incursion to wetland, fen and grassland habitats.
-Risks to the

-declining condition stem from spread of invasive weeds, poor woodland and land management

-and run-off effecting water quality.

-Aspects of the plan that could Land bank / Need Borrow Pits

-impact on International Site Self-Sufficiency in Waste Specialist Waste Management

-Management

-Restoration and after-use Energy Minerals

-Transport Reworking of old landfill sites

-Cumulative Impact Temporary infrastructure (waste, construction

-Minerals Safeguarding aggregate)

-Waste Safeguarding Permanent construction aggregate infrastructure

-Location of Development

-(construction aggregates,

-waste management facilities,

-landfill)

-Potential causes of significant Vulnerability Details

-enects

-International

-site
+Site Name Kennet and Lambourn Floodplain Site Designation SAC Location of International Site SU313704 Description of International Site Supports extensive population of Desmoulin's Whorl snail (Vertigo moulinsiana) The site is predominately Reed Sweet-grass (Glyceria maxima) swamp of tall sedges at the river margins, in ditches and in depressions in wet meadows.
+Conservation Objectives of International Site Subject to natural change, to maintain, in favourable condition, the habitat for the population of European importance of Desmoulin's whorl snail (Vertigo moulinsiana) Currently the majority of the site is in a favourable condition.
+Maintaining this condition is dependent on minimising scrub incursion to wetland, fen and grassland habitats.
+Risks to the declining condition stem from spread of invasive weeds, poor woodland and land management and run-off effecting water quality.
+Aspects of the plan that could impact on International Site Land bank / Need Self-Sufficiency in Waste Management Restoration and after-use Transport Cumulative Impact Minerals Safeguarding Waste Safeguarding Location of Development (construction aggregates, waste management facilities, landfill) Borrow Pits Specialist Waste Management Chalk and Clay Energy Minerals Reworking of old landfill sites Temporary infrastructure (waste, construction aggregate) Permanent construction aggregate infrastructure Potential causes of significant effects Likely Details Significant Effect